wangz10/ModelGenerator/README.md

 # [AIDO](https://github.com/genbio-ai/AIDO).ModelGenerator

-AIDO.ModelGenerator is the software stack in AI-driven Digitial Organism (AIDO) for adapting pretraining models and generating downstream task models.
+AIDO.ModelGenerator is the software stack in AI-driven Digitial Organism (AIDO) for adapting pretrained models and generating downstream task models.
 To read about how AIDO.ModelGenerator is an integral part of an AI-driven Digital Organism, see [AIDO](https://github.com/genbio-ai/AIDO).

 AIDO.ModelGenerator is an opinionated plug-and-play research framework for cross-disciplinary teams in ML & Bio.
 It is designed to enable rapid and reproducible prototyping with four kinds of experiments in mind: